Tips For Picking The Best Solar Company

-- Design and Engineering: Ask to approve the design before permitting and submit the plans to your HOA immediately.
+- Design and Engineering: Ask to approve the design before permitting and immediately submit the plans to your HOA.

 - Permitting: Your contractor will submit the plans to your city/county for permitting, and approval can take 1 day to several months.
 Revisions will require additional time.

-- Installation: When the permit is issued, your installation will be scheduled.
-Be home if you can so you can speak to the lead installer about any concerns you have.
+- Installation: When the permit is issued, the installer will schedule your installation.
+Be home if you can to meet with the lead installer about the conduit run and any concerns you have.
 Ask your installer how many days it will take.
 Standard installs are 1-2 days.

-- Inspection: Once the installation is complete, your inspection will be scheduled based on the city’s availability.
-Be home in case the inspector needs access to the garage or home.
+- Inspection: Once the installation is complete, your contractor will schedule your inspection based on the city’s availability.
+Be home if the inspector needs access to the garage or home.

-- Interconnection/Permission to Operate: After Final Inspection is passed, then the installer submits the interconnection docs to your utility company, and soon after, you will receive Permission to Operate, usually in 3-5 business days.
+- Interconnection/Permission to Operate: After Final Inspection is passed, the installer submits the interconnection docs to your utility company, and soon after, you will receive Permission to Operate, usually in 3-5 business days.
+Some utilities take longer.